 The FBI implemented CODIS as a distributed database with hierarchical levels that enable federal, state, and local crime laboratories to compare DNA profiles electronically.
-CODIS consists of a hierarchy of three distinct levels: (1) NDIS is managed by the FBI as the nation's DNA database containing DNA profiles uploaded by participating states, (2) the State DNA Index System (SDIS) is used at the state level to serve as a state's DNA database containing DNA profiles from local laboratories within the state and state offenders, and (3) the Local DNA Index System (LDIS) is used by local laboratories.
+CODIS consists of a hierarchy of three distinct levels: (1) NDIS, managed by the FBI as the nation's DNA database containing DNA profiles uploaded by participating states; (2) the State DNA Index System (SDIS), which serves as a state's DNA database containing DNA profiles from local laboratories within the state and state offenders; and (3) the Local DNA Index System (LDIS), used by local laboratories.
 DNA profiles originate at the local level and then flow upward to the state and, if allowable, national level.
 For example, the local laboratory in the Palm Beach County, Florida, Sheriff's Office sends its profiles to the state laboratory in Tallahassee, which then uploads the profiles to NDIS.
 Each state participating in CODIS has one designated SDIS laboratory.
 The SDIS laboratory maintains its own database and is responsible for overseeing NDIS issues for all CODIS-participating laboratories within the state.
 The graphic below presents an example of how the system hierarchy works.

-3 42 U.S.C.A. § 14132 (2006).
+2 42 U.S.C.A. § 14132 (2006).